Cghlewis/data-mgmt-ed-research-book/_book/08-data-tracking.md

   - What products do you already have access to?
 Your institution has a license for?
 - Consider security
   - Security in terms of participant confidentiality
-    - Does the tool meet HIPAA/FERPA requirements?
+    - Does the tool meet HIPAA/FERPA requirements? (see Chapter \@ref(storage) to learn more about data classification levels)
     - Can we limit access to the entire database?
 To specific tables?
       - Since this database contains PII you will want to place restrictions on who can access and enter data
   - Protect data loss